mph-/lcapy/doc/overview.rst

 - `conjugate` -- complex conjugate

-- `expr` -- the underlying SymPy expression
+- `sympy` -- the underlying SymPy expression

-- `val` -- the expression as evaluated as a floating point value (if possible)
+- `val` -- the expression evaluated as a Lcapy floating-point value (if possible)

+- `cval` -- the expression evaluated as a Python floating-point complex number (if possible)

+- `fval` -- the expression evaluated as a Python floating-point number (if possible)

 and a number of generic methods (see :ref:`expressionsmethods`) including: